n0peration/PartyPlayerv2/readme.md

 #Youtube PartyPlayer v2
 ##About
-Youtube PartyPlayer enables you to use your media PC/Server as a Youtube Video playback device with the capabilities of creating a  unified playlist which is modifiable from every single device that's in the same network as your server. eg. Smartphones, Laptops, other PCs
+Youtube PartyPlayer enables you to use your media PC/Server as a Youtube Video playback device with the capabilities of creating a  unified playlist which is modifiable from every single device that's on the same network as your server. eg. Smartphones, Laptops, other PCs

 ##Requirements
 * node with npm